rcbops/rackspace_privatecloud_jobs/sre-operational-fabric.md

 service offerings & customer deployments have reliability and uptime appropriate to users' needs and a fast rate of improvement while monitoring and validating capacity and performance.
 Act as a Technical Lead for a portfolio of managed service deployments.
-Focused on reliability, scalability and the development of automation to manage a set of repetitive tasks at scale.
+Focus on reliability, scalability and the development of automation to manage a set of repetitive tasks at scale.

 ### Knowledge, Skills, Ability